Gatwick Airport Baggage and Security

 There are numerous security procedures and restrictions in place at Gatwick.
 It is advised that you understand these before you pack your luggage so that you are prepared before you arrive at the airport.

-Baggage Allowances
+Baggage allowances

 Airlines will let you know what their allowances are by various means: If you have a ticket, the hold allowance will be printed on the ticket.
 Ticket wallets also contain general information about carry on bags.
 On electronic tickets (e-tickets) baggage allowances are usually on the confirmation notice.
 Hand luggage allowances are also given on individual airline websites.

-Overweight Baggage: If your hold baggage is heavier than the allowance, the airline is entitled to charge an excess baggage charge.
+Overweight baggage: If your hold baggage is heavier than the allowance, the airline is entitled to charge an excess baggage charge.
 If your cabin luggage is overweight or too big, you might be asked to check it in to the hold.
 If doing so takes your hold luggage above your hold baggage allowance, you might have to pay excess baggage charges.
 The best way to avoid any problems is to confirm with your airline the allowance and then pack accordingly with a little weight to spare.

-Liquids Restriction: Passengers are able to take liquids through security check points again, however, some restrictions still apply.
+Liquids restriction: Passengers are able to take liquids through security check points again, however, some restrictions still apply.
 Individual containers of liquids must not exceed a maximum capacity of 100ml.

-All containers must be presented for examination to security in a 'single, transparent, re-sealable plastic bag'.
+All containers must be presented for examination to security in a single, transparent, re-sealable plastic bag.
 The re-sealable bag must not exceed a capacity of 1 litre or 20cm x 20cm.

 Liquids Include: